Donald Rumsfeld: Retirement and later life (2006–2021)

 In October 2011, Rumsfeld conducted an interview with Al Jazeera's Washington, D.C., bureau chief Abderrahim Foukara.
 Foukara asked Rumsfeld whether, in hindsight, the Bush administration had sent enough troops into Iraq to secure the borders of the country, and whether that made the United States culpable in the death of innocent Iraqis.
 Foukara said people in the Pentagon told Rumsfeld the number of troops sent into Iraq was insufficient.
 Rumsfeld said, "You keep making assertions which are fundamentally false.
 No one in the Pentagon said they were not enough."
 Foukara pressed Rumsfeld repeatedly.
 Rumsfeld then asked, "Do you want to yell or do you want to have an interview?"
 Foukara then asked, "Do you think the numbers that you went to Iraq with did absolve you from the responsibility of tens, maybe hundreds of thousands of innocent Iraqis killed by the Coalition and those criminals that you talked about?"
 Rumsfeld called the question "pejorative" and said Foukara was "not being respectful" (Foukara disagreed) and was "just talking over, and over, and over again".

 Rumsfeld was the subject of the 2013 Errol Morris documentary The Unknown Known, the title a reference to his response to a question at a February 2002 press conference.
 In the film Rumsfeld "discusses his career in Washington D.C. from his days as a congressman in the early 1960s to planning the invasion of Iraq in 2003".

 In January 2016, in partnership with the literary and creative agency Javelin, which handled design and development, Rumsfeld released a mobile app game of solitaire called Churchill Solitaire, emulating a variant of the card game as played by Winston Churchill.
 Rumsfeld and the Churchill family said that profits from the game would be donated to charity.

 In June 2016, Rumsfeld announced that he would vote for Donald Trump in the 2016 presidential election.

 On January 5, 2021, Rumsfeld was one of the ten living former Secretaries of Defense that sent a warning letter in order to warn President Trump not to involve the military in a 2020 presidential election dispute.

 Death

-On June 29, 2021, Rumsfeld died from multiple myeloma at his home in Taos, New Mexico, was buried in Arlington National Cemetery on August 24, 2021.
+On June 29, 2021, Rumsfeld died from multiple myeloma at his home in Taos, New Mexico.
+Following a private funeral at Fort Myer, he was buried in Arlington National Cemetery on August 24, 2021.